 Experience a captivating and inspiring day out for children & families

-Walk around the 50,000 sq ft bunker where children are encouraged to sit at desks, touch typewriters and explore the secret bunker’s many rooms, left exactly as they would have been.
+Walk around the 30,000 sq ft bunker where children are encouraged to sit at desks, touch typewriters and explore the secret bunker’s many rooms, left exactly as they would have been during the war.

 Dress up in war time clothes and pretend to be a refugee.